mado-bohsali/BridgePaymentSoftware/Mira-Adra-week-1.md

 Scenario 2:
 Proposed Set 1:
 1. Database:Couchbase lite because it is highly scalable and very secure.
 It also provides native APIs for android and IOS.
-2. Operating system and IDE: IOS and Android
+2. Operating system and IDE: IOS using Atom and Android using IntelliJ
 3. Programming language/languages: Swift for IOS and Kotlin for Android
 4. Libraries:  Android: Exoplayer because it is open source and support streaming over HTTP and smoothstreaming.
 IOS: FRadioPlayer because it allows internet radio streaming and playback.